In addition to stockpiling emergency food, many preppers are seriously considering starting a seed bank.

 Many survival seed kits have 20+ varieties of seeds in them.
 Just be warned that some of these seeds might be completely unsuitable for your climate or situation.

-For example, a lot of survival seed banks have watermelon seeds – something that I can’t imagine growing unless your property has a vast water source.
+For example, many survival seed banks have watermelon seeds – something that I can’t imagine growing unless your property has a vast water source.

 Here are some of the better survival seed kits to consider: